 Creating a successful software as a service (SaaS) product is the dream for many entrepreneurial-minded programmers.
 In the process of launching my own SaaS I discovered that sharing and comparing experiences with other founders is an essential part of this journey, and without this, I probably would never have created it at all.

 In this article, I’ll share the mental and practical processes that led me to create a SaaS product from scratch, and how I gained my first paying customers.
 Whether you are thinking about creating a new product or you have already launched, this article can help you compare your own strategies and methods with the ones that worked for me, and possibly adapt them for yourself.

-I personally dedicate up to five hours per week researching the experiences of other founders.
+I personally dedicate up to three hours per week reading the experiences of other founders.
 I’m always looking for new ideas, ways to avoid mistakes, and evaluating new strategies that could help me to obtain concrete results (that is, improve the product and increase customers’ happiness).

 For this reason, I decided to work in a completely frank and transparent way and share everything about my path — including what has been working and what has not — with the aim of helping one another through direct and rational discussion.

 The article is divided into seven chronological sections, following every phase of the work I have done: